Use and Care for Flatware

 Cleaning solutions, and even water alone can break down the protective oxide layer on flatware.
 Extended exposure to moisture (water) also increases the risk of rusting.

 To extend the beautiful life of flatware, pre-soak right after use then immediately wash in high temperatures (higher than 135-degrees).
 Lower temperatures can attack metal.
-Flatware should be rinsed thoroughly (in high temperatures of 180-degrees) and dried immediately.
+Flatware should be rinsed thoroughly (in high temperatures of 180-degrees) and then dried immediately.

 For dishwasher washing, always wash flatware vertically, using adequate storage containers.

-Tarnishing and Buildups
+Tarnish and Buildups

 Wouldn't it be great if our flatware always looked clean and new?
 A regular detarnishing and burnishing schedule can help with just that.